-These websites can give you even more specific information and links to research supporting the efficacy of each therapy technique.
+The websites listed below can give you even more specific information and links to research supporting the efficacy of each therapy technique.

-PROMPT effectively helps a child develop and control speech and language skills.
-It provides touch and movement cues which help children learn verbal communication skills.
+PROMPT effectively helps you to develop and control speech and language skills.
+It provides touch and movement cues which help you to learn verbal communication skills.
 PROMPT stands for "Prompts for Restructuring Oral Motor Phonetic Targets".
-Parents help carry out PROMPT goals during play and other activities with their children.

 The DIR approach was developed by Dr. Stanley Greenspan, a child psychiatrist, researcher and author of many books on child development.
 DIR stands for Developmental, Individual Difference, Relationship-Based approach.